sitehowtoguides/ai-tech-insights-site/guides/how-to-use-chatgpt-for-content-creation.md

       The key is being specific about voice requirements in your prompts and treating ChatGPT output as a first draft that needs refinement to truly capture your brand's unique personality.

-  - question: "What are the limitations of using ChatGPT for content creation?"
+  - q: "What are the limitations of using ChatGPT for content creation?"
-    answer: |-
+    a: |-
       ChatGPT has several important limitations for content creation:

       1. Knowledge cutoff: It lacks information about events after its training cutoff date